Does Breast Size Matter?

 The difference in size and/or shape of a breast may or may not influence milk production, milk storage capacity or baby’s preference for one side over the other.

 One of the phrases that is used a lot when discussing milk supply and nursing frequency is "breast storage capacity".
 Breast storage capacity varies from person to person.
 It is not related to breast size because storage capacity is created by glandular tissue not fatty tissue.
-However, it may be one factor that explains the differences in feeding frequency between one breastfeeding pair and another.
+However, it may be one factor that explains the differences in feeding frequency between one nursing pair and another.
 Breast storage capacity is the most milk available to your baby when the breast is at its fullest.
 When measured in studies, the storage capacity ranged from 2.6 oz (74 g) to 20.5 oz (606 g).
 Babies of mothers with a smaller storage capacity will need to feed more frequently.
 These babies get less milk with each feeding because the breast holds less milk.
 Nancy Mohrbacher has created an infographic to help explain "breast storage capacity."
 It shows how two healthy breastfed babies of the same age can have very different nursing patterns.
 Both of these nursing schedules are "normal.”
 Follow your baby's feeding cues, rather than a schedule.
 This will let you and your baby work out a feeding pattern that fits your breast storage capacity.

 Larger breasts